The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 So if we generate this unique token and create the cookie before sending our GET request, we should immediately receive the page we wanted to go to, instead of the loading page.
 For this we have to make a small detour and explain how the token is generated.

-At this point there was a serious concern that you might not be able to replicate the token generation on the client side, as it might be done with some server side magic.
+At this point there was serious concern that it might not be possible to replicate the token generation on the client side, as it might be using some server side magic.
 Additionally the documentation had no mention of how the token is generated, so the only way to find out was to look through the source code.

 At the bottom of the window handler page, there is a small script which is responsible for the redirect: